GUIDED MATH Practical Strategies to Differentiate Your Math Instruction Using Small Group Instruction and Math Learning Centers (Grades 3-6)

 Designed Specifically for Classroom Teachers, Title I Staff, Special Education Staff, Math Specialists, and Other Educators Teaching Math in Grades 3‑6

 - Practical, classroom‑tested strategies for better organizing, implementing and managing guided math groups in your classroom

 - Innovative, hands‑on, interactive small group activities that meet the diverse needs of your students and increase their understanding and proficiency in math

 - Powerful, easy‑to‑implement math learning center ideas that reinforce students’ skills while you work with guided math groups

-- Outstanding instructional strategies you can use daily to increase your students’ motivation, involvement and success in math
+- Outstanding instructional strategies you can use daily to increase your students’ success in math

 Practical Ideas and Strategies

 Within each of our classrooms some students excel at math computation and reasoning skills, while others need support with their understanding and retention of important basic math concepts and skills.
 As teachers, we are continually challenged to find multiple ways to reach all students when teaching mathematics.
 Guided math can help you develop practical techniques, instructional strategies and routines that allow you to work with your students in small groups at their level of understanding and need.